axioned/handbook/src/content/docs/Processes/Testing/overview.md

 - We need to be pragmatic about the value addition of these tests.
 - We are not rushing for a rigid or an objective x% coverage.
 - The goal is to automate what we should so that we can use the remaining time for higher value things.
-- We don’t want to add or create more work for someone else while we do this.
+- We don't want to add or create more work for someone else while we do this.

 **Methods Used:**